LaurentVeyssier/Semantic-Segmentation-with-Fully-Convolution-Network/README.md

 ## Results

 I used batches of 32, BCELoss and Adam optimizer (lr=0.01).
+The model has difficulties with shadow areas, crossroads and objects.
+The limited size of the training set can explain part of the shortcomings.

-Best convergence results were achieved applying scaling factors to the two skip connections during the injection - addition step (x 0.01 for FCN-16 and x 0.0001 for FCN-8).
-The model has difficulties with shadow areas.
+Next : Try improving convergence and results applying scaling factors to the two skip connections during the injection/addition step (for example x 0.01 for FCN-16 and x 0.001 for FCN-8).

 ![](asset/sample.PNG)